6:054 Posting and Distributing Materials on Campus

 A non-University publication is any written or digitally produced material that is not officially published by the University or by a University-recognized student organization.
 This includes leaflets, handbills, and other types of written or digitally produced materials.

-Distribution of non-University publications is permissible outside and inside buildings, if the following criteria are met:
+Distribution of non-university publications is permissible outside buildings if the following criteria are met:

-3) Outside: Materials are not distributed from untended receptacles or left in untended piles (e.g., leaflets left on vehicles are prohibited).
+- Materials are not distributed from untended receptacles or left in untended piles.
+Materials left on vehicles are prohibited.

 Classroom chalkboards or whiteboards